 The combination of Pine Bark Extract and L-arginine also has a welcome side effect for couples: the male partner may experience increased potency due to improved blood circulation.
 This was observed in multiple instances.

 Vitamins and trace elements are of similar importance in the creation and protection of sperm capable of fertilization.
 They play a role in generation, as well as in protection against oxidative stress (free radicals).

-Vitamin C deficiency: It is very surprising that despite the broad availability of fresh fruits and vegetables and the consumption of dietary supplements, approximately one third of the population do not receive the recommended minimum daily dose of vitamin C (at least 80 mg a day).
-This deficiency was brought to light by the federal government’s ministry of agriculture and consumer protection (Bundesministerium für Landwirtschaft und Verbraucherschutz).13
+It is very surprising that despite the broad availability of fresh fruits and vegetables and the consumption of dietary supplements, approximately one third of the population do not receive the recommended minimum daily dose of vitamin C (at least 80 mg a day).
+Vitamin C deficiency was brought to light by the federal government’s ministry of agriculture and consumer protection (Bundesministerium für Landwirtschaft und Verbraucherschutz) 14.

 Zinc is a trace element that is involved in the creation of more than 200 enzymes.
 It is also vital for male fertility and plays a role in the body’s production of the male hormone, testosterone.